How to Clean a Dishwasher Filter (Step-by-Step Guide)

 Video: “How to Clean A Dishwasher The Right Way” by Abbotts At Home

-If your filter has months (or years) of buildup that regular scrubbing cannot remove, try one of these methods.
+If your filter has months (or years) of buildup that regular scrubbing can’t remove, try one of these methods.

 We recommend warm water, not boiling.
 Extreme heat can warp plastic filter frames on some models.